LordDestructor/Play-as-Blue/README.md

 OPTIMIZED FOR EMULATORS: You can get all 151 kinds of Pokémon without trading.

-Starters in Blue are: Eevee, Charmander and Squirtle.
+Starters in Blue are:Charmander, Squirtle and Eevee.

 Which Red choose as a starter?
 What will be Red's Team in the Indigo League?